-- (d) The use of the summary (blanket) orders (e.g., "renew," "repeat," "resume," and "continue") to resume previous medication orders is not acceptable. - (e) Orders for "daily" tests will state the number of days, except as otherwise specified by protocol, and will be reviewed by the ordering practitioner at the expiration of this time frame unless warranted sooner.
-At the end of the stated time, any order that would be automatically discontinued will be reentered in the same format in which it was originally recorded if it is to be continued.
+- (d) The use of the summary (blanket) orders (e.g., "renew," "repeat," "resume," and "continue") to resume previous medication orders is not acceptable. - (e) Orders for "daily" tests will state the number of days, except as otherwise specified by protocol, and will be reviewed by the ordering practitioner at the expiration of the stated time frame unless warranted sooner.
+At the end of the stated time, any order that would be automatically discontinued will be reentered in the same format in which it was originally recorded if it is to be continued. - (f) All orders are automatically cancelled and will be completely reentered when a patient is transferred from one physician to another, when a patient is transferred from the critical care unit, and when a patient comes out from surgery.

-- (f) All orders are automatically cancelled and will be completely reentered when a patient is transferred from one service to another, when a patient is transferred from the critical care unit, and when a patient emerges from surgery. - (g) No order will be discontinued without the knowledge of the attending physician or his or her designee, unless the circumstances causing the discontinuation constitute an emergency. - (h) All orders for medications administered to patients will be: - (1) reviewed by the attending physician or his or her designee at least weekly to assure the discontinuance of all medications no longer needed; - (2) canceled automatically when the patient goes to surgery, or when care is transferred to another clinical service; and - (3) reviewed by the pharmacist before the initial dose of medication is dispensed (except in an emergency when time does not permit).
+- (g) No order will be discontinued without the knowledge of the attending or consulting physician or the physician who entered the order, or his or her designee, unless the circumstances causing the discontinuation constitute an emergency. - (h) All orders for medications administered to patients will be: - (1) reviewed by the attending physician or his or her designee at least weekly to assure the discontinuance of all medications no longer needed; - (2) canceled automatically when the patient goes to surgery, is transferred to a different level of care, or when care is transferred to another clinical service; and - (3) reviewed by the pharmacist before the initial dose of medication is dispensed (except in an emergency when time does not permit).
 In cases when the medication order is issued when the pharmacy is "closed" or the pharmacist is otherwise unavailable, the medication order will be reviewed by the nursing supervisor and then by the pharmacist as soon thereafter as possible, preferably within 24 hours. - (i) All medication orders will clearly state the administration times or the time interval between doses.
 If not specifically prescribed as to time or number of doses, the medications will be controlled by automatic stop orders or by protocols.
 When medication or treatment is to be resumed after an automatic stop order has been employed, the orders that were stopped will be reentered.
 All as necessary medication orders (also known as PRN) must be qualified by either specifying time intervals or the limitation of quantity to be given in a 24-hour period.
 All PRN medications must specify the indications for use. - (j) Allied health professionals may be authorized to issue medical and prescription orders as specifically delineated in their privileges that are approved by the Hospital.
+All orders issued by an allied health professional will be countersigned/authenticated by the supervising/collaborating physician by the close of the medical record.